Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Former U.S. Presidents: #16 Abraham Lincoln, the Former U.S. Presidents: #18 Ulysses S. Grant, and the Virginia Department of Historic Resources (DHR) series lists.
 A significant historical date for this entry is April 3, 1865.

 Location.
-37° 13.625′ N, 77° 24.413′ W. Marker is in Petersburg, Virginia.
-Marker is at the intersection of West Washington Street (U.S. 1) and North Market Street, on the left when traveling west on West Washington Street.
+This marker has been replaced by another marker nearby.
+It was located near 37° 13.625′ N, 77° 24.413′ W. Marker was in Petersburg, Virginia.
+It was at the intersection of West Washington Street (U.S. 1) and North Market Street, on the left when traveling west on West Washington Street.
 Touch for map.
-Marker is in this post office area: Petersburg VA 23803, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 4 S Market St, Petersburg VA 23803, United

 Paid Advertisement